BIO-HELIX - CCH345-B100ML

 6. Imaging the membrane with a digital imager or by exposure to the X-ray film.

-*Immobilon™ Western Chemiluminescent HRP Substrate is a registered trademark of Millipore and Amersham ECL™ Prime Western Blotting Detection Reagent is a registered trademark of GE Healthcare.
+*Immobilon™ Western Chemiluminescent HRP Substrate is a registered trademark of Millipore, Amersham ECL™ Prime Western Blotting Detection Reagent is a registered trademark of Cytiva, and SuperSignal West Dura is a registered trademark of Thermo Fisher Scientific.
 The trademark holder is not affiliated with Bio-HeliX Co., Ltd. and does not endorse these products.